-The entry requirements to an A Level programme is five GCSEs at grade 4 or above, including English Language and Mathematics.
+Five GCSEs at grade 4 including English Language and Mathematics.

-In the Second Year you will specialise in either Criminal Law or Contract Law.
-Criminal Law enables you to look at general principles of criminal liability: the course then considers particular offences including murder, manslaughter, non-fatal offences against the person, theft, burglary and robbery.
-Contract Law enables you to look at the requirements for a legally enforceable contract and you will appreciate, among other things, the impact of a misrepresentation and a mistake on the validity of that contract.
+This enables you to look at the requirements for a legally enforceable contract and you will appreciate, among other things, the impact of a misrepresentation on the validity of that contract.

-During the course you will be given the opportunity to visit local courts, as well as participate in a Law Essay Prize and a national Bar Mock Trial competition.
+During the course you will be given the opportunity to visit local and national courts, as well as participate in a Law Essay Prize and a national Bar Mock Trial competition.